StealthyCoder/palette/README.md

 The layout will be in each folder there will be a file describing how to use or configure the palette.
 Then it will also have a screenshot preview of what it will look like.
 Then the actual files needed will also be contained in there.

+> A note on the screenshot.
+I noticed taking screenshots does not necessarily convey the accurate result.

 ## Palette

 This will contain the universal palette, including background colour, text colours and so on.